-- Set Mode depending on whether you want to keep or remove the slice. - Set From according to how you want to choose the first row of the slice. - Set Column, Matches and Value to match the first row. - Uncheck Include 'From' row if you don't want to include the first row in the slice. - Set To according to how you want to choose the last row of the slice. - Set Column, Matches and Value to match the last row. - Uncheck Include 'To' row if you don't want to include the last row in the slice. - Check case sensitive to use case sensitive matching for text.
+- Set Mode depending on whether you want to keep or remove the slice. - Set From according to how you want to choose the first row of the slice. - Set Column, Matches and Value to match the first row.
+You can use a column variable for either Value. - Uncheck Include 'From' row if you don't want to include the first row in the slice. - Set To according to how you want to choose the last row of the slice. - Set Column, Matches and Value to match the last row. - Uncheck Include 'To' row if you don't want to include the last row in the slice. - Check case sensitive to use case sensitive matching for text.